 What is Article 13?
 It will introduce “censorship machines” to prevent those online platforms sharing content which is copyrighted.

 What are we doing?
 Having fought and won a major copyright case in the Court of Justice of the European Union, and as one of the long-term supporters of OpenMedia’s Save The Link campaign, we know copyright disproportionately impacts our industry and that PR and communications practitioners need to understand (and act upon) the very clear risks to our industry.
 The campaign to halt the rubber-stamping of the Directive in July was successful and the European Parliament decides what to do with the proposal on 12th September 2018.

 When is this happening?
 The European Parliament plenary voted against the mandate to start negotiations with Council.
-We now need the European Parliament to remove these Articles at the plenary in September.
+We now need the European Parliament to remove these Articles at the plenary on 12th September 2018.